ismailperim/homelab/README.md

 ### Monitoring
 **Netdata** is used for real-time monitoring of system and service performance.
 It is deployed on `app-p01` with a central dashboard for aggregated insights.
+**Gatus** is used for check service/host statuses.
+It is deployed on `app-p01` with a central dashboard for aggregated insights.

 ### Container Management
 **Portainer** is running on `app-p01` for managing Docker services and stacks.